 Search engine marketing, or SEM, has become a crucial part of marketing.
 As we search online for answers to all kinds of questions and queries, it’s become increasingly important for brands to know how to position their webpages above those of their competitors.

-If you’re looking to start a business or get found online, the best place to start is by creating a website.
+If you’re looking to start a business or get found online, the ideal starting point is to create a website.
 Once you’ve done that you can pursue various avenues for site promotion.
 Some of the most important tactics to consider are SEO and SEM.
 While both SEM and SEO have similar goals and seem the same on the surface, they’re actually quite different.
 Here, we’ll take a deep dive into search engine marketing and look at how it differs from SEO as well as all the different elements that go into it.
 If you're looking for more advertisement examples, check out our guide.

 SEM acronyms you should know